Waco siege: FBI siege

 During the siege, the FBI sent a video camera to the Branch Davidians.
-In the videotape made by Koresh's followers, Koresh introduced his children and his "wives" to the FBI negotiators, including several minors who claimed to have had babies fathered by Koresh.
-(Koresh had fathered perhaps 14 of the children who stayed with him in the compound.)
+In the videotape made by Koresh's followers, Koresh introduced his children and his "wives" to the FBI negotiators, including several minors who claimed to have had babies fathered by Koresh; he had fathered perhaps 14 of the children who stayed with him in the compound.
 Several Branch Davidians made statements in the video.
 On day nine, Monday, March 8, the Branch Davidians sent out the videotape to show the FBI that there were no hostages, but everyone was staying inside on their own free will.
 This video also included a message from Koresh.

-The negotiators' log showed that when the tape was reviewed, there was concern that the tape's release to the media would gain sympathy for Koresh and the Branch Davidians.
+The negotiators' log showed that when the video was reviewed, there was concern that its release to the media would gain sympathy for Koresh and the Branch Davidians.
 Videos also showed the 23 children still inside the compound, and child care professionals on the outside prepared to take care of those children as well as the previous 19 released.
 As the siege continued, Koresh negotiated for more time, allegedly so that he could write religious documents he needed to complete before surrendering.
 His conversations, which were dense with Biblical imagery, alienated the federal negotiators, who treated the situation as a hostage crisis.
 Among themselves, the negotiation teams took to calling Koresh's words "Bible babble."

+On March 7, the FBI began consulting with Bible scholars Phillip Arnold and James Tabor, who studied a transcript of Koresh's radio broadcast to try to understand his theology.
+That week, Arnold and Tabor were guests on talk radio programs on Dallas radio stations KRLB and KGBS.
+Koresh heard the programs on a battery-powered radio.
+On March 16, he asked the FBI for permission to discuss the Bible with Arnold directly.
+The FBI denied this request.

+On April 1, Arnold and Tabor were interviewed by radio talk show host Ron Engleman on KGBS to discuss the situation.
+Tabor said that the Apostle Paul wrote much of the New Testament from prison and, in a similar manner, Koresh's message would reach a wider audience if he surrendered peacefully, even if it meant going to prison.
+On April 4, a tape recording of this broadcast was delivered to Koresh by Dick DeGuerin, Koresh's lawyer.
+According to David Thibodeau, an eyewitness inside the compound, Koresh responded favorably to the tape.